-Public complaints about the school district not addressed in other policies (such as those regarding discrimination, harassment, civil rights violations, whistleblowing/wrongdoing, child abuse in an educational setting, etc.) will be directed to the proper administrative personnel.
-Complaints about specific classroom practices will be directed to the teacher concerned.
-If the matter is not settled satisfactorily, the complainant will then contact the Building Principal; if there is no resolution on this level, the Superintendent of Schools or designee will be contacted.
-The Superintendent will refer the issue to the Board for final resolution, if necessary.
+Public complaints about the school district will be directed to the proper administrative personnel.
+Complaints regarding the district's implementation and administration of Title I funds are addressed in the section below.
+Complaints about specific classroom practices shall be directed to the teacher concerned.
+If the matter is not settled satisfactorily, the complainant shall then contact the Building Principal; if there is no resolution on this level, the Superintendent of Schools or his/her designee shall be contacted.
+The Superintendent shall refer the issue to the Board for final resolution, if necessary.